danevairena/SocialMediaFrontend/README.md

 - Logout

 ### 📰 Feed
-- View posts from all users
+- View posts from followed users
 - Like / Unlike posts
+- View comments modal
 - Comment on posts
-- View comments modal

 ### 👤 Profile
 - View your profile
+- Edit your profile
 - View other users' profiles
-- Profile picture
-- User bio

 ### ➕ Posts
 - Create a post with image upload
+- Edit your posts
 - Delete your posts

 ### 💬 Messaging